 We have based Sustainable Source on the basic premise that those who are in care-giving roles need to be adequately resourced in order to healthily maintain their care-giving status.

 There are many things that you could choose to describe Alex as, short of an idea or enthusiasm, however, would not feature.
 Over the past 18 years Alex has worked internationally and spent time balancing her work with experiencing life in as many as ways possible.
 In 2007, Alex gained a BA (Hons) in Youth and Community Development and has used this knowledge to work in self-advocacy, youth, environmental and rights organisations, supporting people to find their voice and be the change in their own lives.
-In recent years, following her own journey through a breakdown and recovery, Alex has rekindled her childhood and lifelong passion for good sleep and rest, a passion that has led Alex to train as a CELTA teacher, a Personal Trainer and to undertake a diploma in Applied Permaculture and to work alongside Ruth to develop this Sustainable Source.
-Amongst the many ideas that Alex has, she dreams of starting a slow travel company.
+In recent years, following her own journey through a breakdown and recovery, Alex has rekindled her childhood and lifelong passion for design spaces people can and want to be - a pillow and sheet tent being the starting point for this, to this end, coupled with a conscious move to diversify her career Alex has said yes - lots.
+Training as a CELTA teacher, a Personal Trainer and undertaking a diploma in Applied Permaculture, as well as a completing an MA in landscape Architecture and working alongside Ruth to develop and run Sustainable Source.
+Alex believes in variety and following the things that give you joy - amongst the many ideas that Alex has, she dreams of starting a campsite, and walking barefoot round the world.

 Based in Chipping Norton in Oxfordshire, where she shares her house with her husband and cat, Ruth has struck a fine balance between herself and her work.
 Drawing upon her love of people, facilitating self advocacy groups and the world around her, she effortlessly merges these themes to create stunning handmade books and book art in her studio, which are exhibited internationally.
 This work powerfully addresses both socio-political and personal issues in a tangible and heart-felt manner.
 Ruth believes that the world would be a better place if everyone could reach their true potential.
 As a result of some early setbacks in her life and during her time spent working on and, rediscovering herself, Ruth has learned many skills that she can pass on to other people.
 Ever the playful person, to keep light and joy present, Ruth regularly employs one of her of alter-ego characters from an ever-increasing repertoire, adding humour and an injection of silliness to any scenario.
 Ruth delights in the development of self, and has a daily practice of yoga, creativity and meditation and can often be found playing her guitar.